November 2016, part two - Kobe and Himeji

 The longer sword wins the battle

-Lastly one of the most 'Japanese' views I was able to film.
+Lastly, a video of one of the most 'Japanese' views I was able to film.

 Komentáre